 Because they are able to use many different habitats and food sources, and because they have large numbers of offspring, white perch are very common and do not have any special protection status.

 Recorded infections in Connecticut of Epitheliocystis Bacterial Diseases are the only listed diseases affecting white perch.
+(Heemstra, 2002)

-Mary Hejna, University of Michigan
+Mary Hejna (editor), University of Michigan-Ann Arbor.

 Etnier, D., W. Starnes.
 1993.
 The Fishes of Tennesse.
 Knoxville: The University of Tennesse Press.